 - Hold the pose for up to 30 seconds with normal breathing gazing at the interlocked hands.

-- Hold the breath in the pose for a few seconds and come back to the initial position with an exhale (Repeat 10 times).
+- Inhale, lift up, hold the breath in the pose for a few seconds and come back to the initial position with an exhale (Repeat 10 times).

 - Close the eyes and hold the position for 30 seconds breathing deeply.

 - While balancing on the toes, lift one leg, and extend it either forward or backwards.
 Repeat with the other leg.
 Practice 10 times.

 - The entire spine is stretched and loosened, helping to clear up congestion of the spinal nerves at the point where they emerge from the spinal column.